exercism/csharp/exercises/practice/bob/.approaches/answer-array/content.md

 if (input == "") return "Fine.
 Be that way!";
 ```

+The [C# Coding Conventions][coding-conventions] advise to write only one statement per line in the [layout conventions][layout-conventions] section,
+but the conventions begin by saying you can use them or adapt them to your needs.
+Your team may choose to overrule them.

 For `Any`, the lambda expression of `c => char.IsLetter(c)` can be shortened to just the method call of `char.IsLetter` like so

 ```csharp